Student Confidentiality at CU

 Student Conduct & Conflict Resolution may notify a student’s family/guardian when the student is found responsible for an alcohol and/or drug violation and is under the age of 21.
 An amendment to the Federal Educational Rights and Privacy Act (FERPA) permits University staff to disclose information regarding a student’s violation of the use or possession of alcohol or drugs, if the student is under the age of 21 at the time of the disclosure.

 - Notification of the outcome of the resolution process will take place via letter.

 - A student’s family/guardian may also be notified if there is an imminent risk to the student’s health, safety, or welfare.

 Information Shared in the Family/Guardian Notification

-- Disciplinary status sanctioned due to an alcohol or drug policy violation
+- Disciplinary status outcome due to an alcohol or drug policy violation

-- Notification that your student was required to participate in an educational program, or other educational sanction
+- Notification that the student was required to participate in an educational program or other educational outcome

 Waiver to Share a Student Conduct Record